 If you use the same note later in the paper, shorten it as follows:

-The use of ibid. is discouraged in Chicago style; however, follow your teacher’s instructions.
+The use of ibid. is discouraged in Chicago style.
+However, your teacher may allow it, so follow their instructions.

 Bibliographic Source Citations